Ouachita Hills College

 Ouachita Hills College is a self-supporting Seventh-day Adventist educational organization.
-It originated from Ouachita Hills Academy.
+It originated from Ouachita Hills Academy, a high school on the same campus.
 It is located in Amity, Arkansas in the United States and was established in 2000.

 The college offers bachelor's degrees in Business, Music, Theology, Christian Elementary Education, Christian Secondary Education, Biblical Studies, and Personal Evangelism.
 Students enrolled in the college program spend part of each day in practical work programs.
 The program was founded to incorporate apprentice-style learning into the studies.
 Many of the students in the program can pay their way through school by taking part in the distribution of Christian and Health literature, sometimes referred to as literature evangelism or canvassing.

 History

 In the mid-19th century the Seventh-day Adventist denomination began developing a system of higher education.
 One of the early schools, Madison College of Tennessee, pioneered a philosophy of education that emphasized a holistic preparation for life.
 Students at Madison learned a trade.
 Their teachers joined them for several hours each day in practical work outside the class room.

 Counsels from Ellen G. White gave significant guidance to the Madison School, in which Ouachita Hills College is modeled after the philosophy of the Madison School.